HMS Emerald (1795): Action on 7 April 1800

 Emerald returned to blockade duty at Cádiz in April 1800, joining a squadron under Rear-Admiral John Thomas Duckworth that included the 74-gun ships Leviathan and Swiftsure, and the fire ship Incendiary.
 The squadron sighted a Spanish convoy on 5 April, which comprised 13 merchant vessels and three accompanying frigates, and at once gave chase.
 At 03:00 the following day, Emerald managed to overhaul and cross the bow of a 10-gun merchantman, which, having nowhere to go, immediately surrendered.
 By daybreak, the remainder of the Spanish convoy had scattered and the only ship visible was a 14-gun brig, Los Anglese.
 The absence of wind prevented the becalmed British vessels approaching her.
 Instead, Leviathan and Emerald lowered boats that rowed towards the brig, which they captured after a short exchange of fire.

 Other sails were now spotted in the east, west and south, forcing the British to divide their force: Swiftsure went south, Emerald east, and Leviathan west.
 At midday, Emerald signalled that there were six vessels to the north-east, and Leviathan wore round to pursue.
 By dusk, the two British ships had nine Spanish craft in sight.
 Three ships were seen at midnight to the north-north-west, and by 02:00 the following morning, two had been identified as the enemy frigates Carmen and Florentina.
 Duckworth ordered Emerald to take a parallel course to the enemy frigates in anticipation of a dawn attack, and at first light, the British closed with their opponents.

 The Spaniards had assumed the approaching vessels were part of their convoy, but by daybreak they had realised their error and vainly set more sail to escape.
 Being close enough to hail the Spanish crews, Duckworth ordered them to surrender.
 When the Spaniards ignored the demand, he ordered Leviathan and Emerald to open fire on the rigging of the Spanish vessels in order to disable them.
 Both Spanish frigates quickly surrendered.
 Carmen had had 11 men killed and 16 wounded; Florentina 12 killed and 10 wounded, including her first and second captains.
 The two Spanish frigates were each carrying 1,500 quintals of mercury.

 A third frigate was visible on the horizon.
 Emerald immediately set off in pursuit but Duckworth recalled her and instead ordered her to locate the merchant ships; she secured four of the largest vessels by nightfall.
 The need to make the two captured frigates ready to sail delayed Leviathan, and by the time this was completed the third frigate had made her escape.
 Leviathan then returned to rendezvous with Emerald, managing to take a further enemy brig before night fell.
 The following day, both British vessels sailed for Gibraltar with their prizes.
 On arrival, they encountered Incendiary, which had made port the previous day with two captured vessels of its own.
 The small British squadron managed to secure nine merchant vessels and two frigates in total.
+In October 1800, Emerald returned to Portsmouth for repairs.